eccenca/ecc-gui-elements/README.md

 - `Button`: A simple Button which also may contain icons
 - `Checkbox`: A checkbox with optional description
 - `ConfirmationDialog`: A message box with Buttons for confirmation and cancelation
+- `ContextMenu`: A context menu with menu items
 - `BaseDialog`: A custom message box with optional Buttons
 - `Icon`: Icons with optional tooltips.
 Uses [mdl icons](https://design.google.com/icons/) which can be used with their ligature names.
 - `Nothing`: Literally Nothing